Unwound (song): Critical reception

 Kevin John Coyne of Country Universe gave the song an A grade, saying that it "would be a great record just for the fiddle alone, but a very youthful Strait is still able to deliver the goods, and the band is so country that you can almost smell the sawdust when they let loose."
+Stephen Thomas Erlewine with AllMusic referred to the song as a "jolt of honky-tonk and Western swing" that was Strait "tied together with ease," that Erlewine stated that was signature of Strait's style of country music for over four decades.